New! BD Essentials: Turn your team into growth advocates

 7 Deadly Sins of Government Business Development That Kill Win Rates

-If you or your team is ready to turn from your “wicked ways” and improve win rates, enroll in one of our emotional intelligence courses for BD and Delivery Teams today.
+If you or your team is ready to turn from your “wicked ways” and improve win rates, enroll in one of our Relationship Management Courses for BD, Sales and Delivery Teams.

-Whether you’re experienced or simply a beginner in GovCon, you can learn new skills to create federal winning relationships™.
+Whether you’re experienced or simply a beginner, you can learn new skills to create Winning Relationships™.

 govcon courses: